There is one topic many long-term couples tend to avoid, not because it is unimportant, but because it feels too risky.

 the blame game and this in turn creates more distance and even more resentment.

-That’s why regular intimacy conversations aren’t a sign something is wrong.
+That is why regular intimacy conversations aren’t a sign something is wrong.

 And real connection requires a little vulnerability.